lilya2148/lilya2148.github.io/entrepreneurship/_posts/2025-07-01-all-the-jobs.md

 **Things I'd do differently**

 - Can I say, not take it _as_ seriously?
 At least, I wouldn't let it take over my life, and I'd want to make sure it didn't take up much of my mental space.
 Like, don't worry about work after work, you know?
-- Find a way to pursue other side projects (sic: payed opportunities).
+- Find a way to pursue other side projects (payed opportunities!)
 Whether it's before work, at lunch, during work, etc etc. Let the job be your money maker to fund your other shit.
 - Enjoy the good parts?
-The getting paid on a schedule part, the freedom to buy things like lunch, the office coffee, the office chit chat and happy hours.
-You won't get that stuff when you're out in the field, on your own.
-So enjoy it while you have it!
+There were definitely parts of working in a traditional job that I missed once I left -- The getting paid on a schedule part, the freedom to buy things like lunch, the office coffee, the office chit chat and happy hours.
 - Prioritize doing something fun after work so you don't feel like a total work machine.
-This feels like, just... go life advice lol.
+This is maybe just like, life advice lol.
+But definitely, when I was doing freelance stuff in the morning, then working 9-5, it was really important to do something not-work and definitely fun after 5.

 ## 6) Freelance Developer